fdb/slarg-website/people/biyi-zhu.md

 ---
-layout: researcher.liquid
+layout: people.liquid
-tags: researcher
+tags: people
-researcher_name: Biyi Zhu
+person_name: Biyi Zhu
+bio: >-
-bio: Biyi is a visual artist, filmmaker, researcher, and performer based in Amsterdam.
+  Biyi is a visual artist, filmmaker, researcher, and performer based in Amsterdam.
 She completed the Advanced Master of Research in Arts and Design program at Sint Lucas Antwerpen (KdG).
 Her work centers on time-based media and video experiments that utilize custom mobile shooting devices to immerse